juxor/afaq/markdown/append42.md

 had saved the Revolution from Kerensky, and Petrograd from Yudenich.
-During the anniversary of October the sailors were again in the front ranks, and their re-enactment of the taking of the Winter Palace was wildly acclaimed by a packed mass.
+During the anniversary of October the sailors were again in the front ranks, and their re-enactment of the taking of the Winter Palace was wildly acclaimed by a packed mass. _

 >

-> "Is it possible that the leading members of the party, save Leon Trotsky, were unaware of the corruption and the demoralisation of Kronstadt, claimed by him?
+> _"Is it possible that the leading members of the party, save Leon Trotsky, were unaware of the corruption and the demoralisation of Kronstadt, claimed by him?
 I do not think so.
-Moreover, I doubt whether Trotsky himself held this view of the Kronstadt sailors until March, 1921\.
+Moreover, I doubt whether Trotsky himself held this view of the Kronstadt sailors until March, 1921.
 His story must, therefore, be an afterthought, or is it a rationalisation to justify the senseless 'liquidation' of Kronstadt?"_ [**Trotsky Protests Too Much**]

 Ante Ciliga quoted the testimony regarding Kronstadt of a fellow political